f5devcentral/f5-agility-labs-nginx/docs/class8/module5/module5.rst

 Writing to disk can be resource intensive.
 This setting allows you to buffer log output and only write to disk after collecting a specified amount of data.

-Review this line in nginx.conf file
+Review this line in the nginx.conf file

 * access_log /var/log/nginx/access.log main buffer=128;